icerpc/icerpc-csharp/examples/GenericHost/README.md

-This example shows how to use dependency injection and the .NET Generic Host with IceRpc client and server applications.
+This example shows how to use dependency injection and the .NET Generic Host with IceRPC client and server applications.

-For build instructions checks the top-level [README.md](../../README.md).
+For build instructions check the top-level [README.md](../../README.md).

 First start the Server program: